hli226/mvnimpute/README.md

 For detailed instructions on using the package and a walk-through example, please refer to the vignette downloaded with the package.
-Once the package is installed, the vignette can be accessed using the function `browseVignettes("mvnimpute")`, and it will open in an external web browser.
+Once the package is installed, the vignette can be accessed using the function `browseVignettes("mvnimpute")`, it will open in an external web browser.

 ## Acknowlegements